-https://classroom.github.com/a/w4KgyyL8
+'''

+https://classroom.github.com/a/aAic1HC

+'''

-If you already have a GitHub account, visiting the above URL will create a new private repository for CW1 (i.e., visible only to you-no other GitHub user or the public will be able to read the contents of your repository).
-If you don't yet have a GitHub account, you'll be prompted to create one, after which GitHub will create a new private repository for CW1 in your new account.
-In both cases, the repository will be prepopulated with the code you need for CW1: a complete client, an XDR RPC interface definition file, a skeleton server, and a program that tests your code.
+Visiting the above URL will create a new private repository for CW1 (i.e., visible only to you-no other GitHub user or the public will be able to read the contents of your repository).
+The repository will be pre-populated with the code you need for CW1: a complete client, an XDR RPC interface definition file, a skeleton server, and a program that tests your code.

 This new repository for your CW1 code is on GitHub's servers.
-You need a local working copy in your work environment-either within your VM if you are working on your own machine, or in your home directory of your CS Linux account if working on a CS lab machine.
+You need a local working copy in your work environment-either on your own machine, or in your home directory of your CS Linux account if working on an o133 VM over ssh.
 To create a local working copy, you need to clone your private CW1 repository from GitHub to your work environment.
 When you visit the above URL, your browser should eventually display a page that shows the contents of your new GitHub CW1 repository.
-Click on the "Clone or download" button toward the right on the page showing the contents of your new CW1 repository.
+Click on the green "[downarrow] Code" button toward the right on the page showing the contents of your new CW1 repository.
+If you have set up ssh key pair authentication on GitHub, select "SSH" in the "Clone" panel; otherwise select "HTTPS" in the "Clone" panel.
 Copy the link shown to the clipboard.
 To clone the CW1 repository from GitHub to your work environment, use the command:

+'''

 git clone [paste URL here]

+'''

-You will be prompted for your GitHub username and password.
-After you enter them, you will have a local working copy of the CW1 repository in a subdirectory with the same name as the GitHub repository (of the form cw1-ticker-[GitHub username]).
+If you are using HTTPS authentication, you will be prompted for your GitHub username and password; use your personal access token (described in the CWo handout) at the password prompt.
+After you enter them, you will have a local working copy of the CW1 repository in a subdirectory with the same name as the GitHub repository (of the form cs0133-2023-cw1-ticker-[GitHub username]).

 As you write your code and improve it (e.g., by fixing bugs, adding functionality, etc.), you should get in the habit of syncing your changes to the master copy of your CW1 repository on GitHub.
 Doing so keeps the history of changes to your code, and so allows you to revert to an older version if you find that a change causes a regression.
 It also serves to back up your code on GitHub's servers, so you won't lose work if your local working copy is corrupted or lost.
-To bring GitHub up to date with changes to your local working copy, you must first use the git commit -a command (which will prompt you for a log message describing the reason for your commit, e.g., "fixed crash on rapid trade submissions"), and then the git push command to copy your changes to GitHub.
+To bring GitHub up to date with changes to your local working copy, you must first use the git commit-a command (which will prompt you for a log message describing the reason for your commit, e.g., "fixed crash on rapid trade submissions"), and then the git push command to copy your changes to GitHub.